-- 28. The Stipulating Parties agreed in the Stipulation that the Application should be approved subject to the Regulatory Conditions.
-The Village, the Club, and the Association are not parties to the Stipulation. - 29.
-The Stipulation is the product of give-and-take negotiations between the Stipulating Parties, is material evidence in this proceeding, and is entitled to appropriate weight along with the other evidence of record in this proceeding. - 30.
-The Regulatory Conditions attached to the Stipulation will protect and advance the public interest and will ensure that reasonable rates and service for all of the regulated operations will continue.
+- 27. On May 10, 2023, the Stipulating Parties filed the Settlement Agreement and Stipulation (Stipulation), pursuant to which they stipulated to regulatory conditions (Regulatory Conditions) and agreed that the Application should be approved.
+The Village, the Club, and the Association were not parties to the Stipulation. - 28.
+The Stipulation is the product of give-and-take negotiations between the Stipulating Parties, is material evidence in this proceeding, and is entitled to appropriate weight along with the other evidence of record in this proceeding.